 A blepharoplasty, or eyelid surgery, can do much to rejuvenate the entire look of the face.
-The procedure can correct droopy, sagging, puffy eyelids that have been affected by aging, gravity, and genetics.
+The cosmetic procedure can correct excess skin in droopy, sagging, puffy eyelids that have been affected by aging, gravity, and genetics.
 Following eyelid surgery, a patient’s eyes will look younger and refreshed.
 Of course, there is one important step between eyelid surgery and the final results, a step that you’ll be responsible for: your recovery.
-To prepare for a successful recovery, follow these tips prior to your surgery.
+To prepare for a successful recovery process, follow these tips prior to your surgery.

 Understand What Happens During Blepharoplasty